Over-the-Air Federated Learning: Rethinking Edge AI Through Signal Processing: Blind Over-the-Air Federated Learning

-\textbf{Signal Model:} A more general model is considered here, incorporating interference $\boldsymbol{\xi}$ in place of AWGN $\mathbf{z}$.
-Accordingly, the real part of the received signal at the single-antenna server is expressed as
+{\textbf{Signal Model:} Following this generalized disturbance model, the interference vector $\boldsymbol{\xi}$ is used in place of the AWGN term $\mathbf{z}$.
+Accordingly, the real part of the received signal at the single-antenna server is expressed as}

 where $h_{\text{r},k} = h_k \cos(\angle h_k - \angle_\text{p} h_k)$ is the real part of channel $h_k$ after phase compensation.

 Two critical assumptions are made:

 - All channels $\{h_{\text{r}, k}\}$ are i.i.d. random variables with mean $\omega$ and variance $\sigma^2$.